maciek1maciek/EmployeeApp/README.md

 # EmployeeApp
-small application which is created to confirm my basics abilites in c++ \n The application:
+small application which is created to confirm my basics abilites in c++ The application:
 -add a new Employee to vector
 -delete Employee